maniospas/Blombly/docs/material/style.md

 print(A[2]);
 ```

-## Semi-types
+## Currying

 When you chain transformations try to have at least one but otherwise
 as few as possible parentheses in each statement.
 For example, in assignments
-like the following it becomes obvious by reading the beginning of the assignment
+like the following, it becomes obvious by reading the beginning of the assignment
 that `n` is going to be a length that is retrieved through a chain of conversions
 starting from the given string.
+This suggestion is ideal for writting expressive
+one-liners with the bulk of the information at the beggining.

 ```java
 // main.bb